 - Masters Production Project: This is where you can create a calling card for the industry.
-Working with your cinematography tutor, you'll take advantage of the Media School's collaborative environment to work with writers, producers and directors to create shorts, dramas and documentaries, or even a low-budget feature film for you to light and shoot using professional equipment.
+Working with your cinematography tutor, you'll take advantage of the Faculty of Media & Communication collaborative environment to work with writers, producers and directors to create shorts, dramas and documentaries, or even a low-budget feature film for you to light and shoot using professional equipment.

 - Masters Research Project: You can produce a practice-based research artefact supported by a written analysis, or an individual or collaboratively-written paper.
 The latter consists of a written investigation into an aspect of practice, supported by media artefacts.